 14 Things to Do Now to Prepare for Back to School

 Get your kids involved when it comes back-to-school shopping and it won’t seem like such a chore.
 Set spending limits for items such as clothing, shoes and backpacks and allow them to pick out what they like best, either online or in a store.
 By doing this early, you’ll avoid long lines at stores and anxiety at home in the days leading up to the start of classes.
 If your child must wear a uniform, make sure they have what they need before the first day.
 And don’t forget to set up a comfortable home study space if they will be taking part in distance learning.
 To make room for those new clothes, follow these tips to decluttering the closet.

 Create a Message Center

-Life gets chaotic during the school year with all those sports practices and rehearsals.
+Life gets chaotic during the school year with all those online class meetings, sports practices and rehearsals.
 Create a message center so everyone in the family can keep track of schedules and appointments when it’s time to head back to school.
 Here’s how to build your own home message center.

 Stock up on Supplies

 Whether you homeschool or send your child off to a private or public school, there’s a good chance they’ll need some supplies for when they head back to school.
 Many schools provide a list of everything your child will need.
 Stock up on pencils, erasers, markers and rulers now so they are ready to go on day one.
 And keep your school supplies organized so you can find them when you need them.
 Try these 10 easy DIYs for a home office.

 Create a Homework Station

 Prepare for distance learning and homework by creating a comfortable environment where your student can focus on the tasks at hand.
 Create a space they can get their work done with little to no distractions.
 You can build this sleek pipe desk in just a couple hours.

 Get a lap desk

-This folding lap desk is perfect for doing homework on the go.
+This folding lap desk is perfect for doing school assignments on the go.
 It can be used as a laptop stand, travel desk, breakfast table, kids study desk and much more.
 There is also extra storage space under the desktop and the legs fold in flat, making these trays easy to store and very portable.
 It’s the perfect accessory for your school technology.

 Prepare for Mornings

 Start preparing for school before the first day.
 Now’s the time to get ready for those hectic early mornings.
 Get in the habit now of making lunches the night before.
 About two weeks before school starts, have your children go to bed a little earlier each night so they’re ready for the first day.
-This DIY ice pack will help keep your child’s lunch cold.
+Try these 11 ways to organize a pantry (and all those school snacks) on a budget.